 Dr. Reischer's work with parents and families has been featured in Real Simple, Time Magazine, Parenting Magazine, Woman's Day, The Washington Post, Red Tricycle, PopSugar, Brit & Co., Mother Magazine, The Chicago Tribune, GreatSchools, Yahoo Parenting, KQED Public Radio, Parenting.com, and more.

-Dr. Reischer is the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive" (Penguin Random House), which has been translated into eight languages.
+Dr. Reischer is the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive" (Penguin Random House), which has been translated into nine languages.

 In addition to her clinical work, Dr. Reischer has a strong research background, including published articles in peer-reviewed journals, such as "Anthropology of Consciousness" and "Annual Review of Anthropology."
 She also wrote a chapter for "The Child: An Encyclopedic Companion" published by University of Chicago Press.